 I was actually the old guy in the group that got the whole thing going and, by being the older guy, all the organisation and the business defaulted to me.
 So this Godfather thing got coined and it stuck.

 And in the mean time I’ve become a real father and it’s funny because I think my kids don’t really get it, like, about why people might make a big deal about who I am, ‘cause they’re like ‘oh that guy, he’s just my dad’.

 Certainly some of my sons’ friends get a little bit star struck when they come over.
 There’s one of his friends in particular, every time he comes over he looks at me, he doesn’t say anything, he just kind of looks at me like this… [Insert ‘OMG it’s MIKE DOUGLAS’ face here].

 So that’s kind of funny, it’s cute.

-As the Godfather what do you think about the current freeski scene now, post Sochi, do you think it’s gone to a good place?
+The current freeski scene now, post Sochi, do you think it’s gone to a good place?

 To be honest I think it’s come out as I expected.
 I really didn’t think it was going to have much of an impact on our sport.